 - 1/4 teaspoon pepper

-- 1-1/2 pounds boneless skinless chicken thighs see note 1
+- 1-1/2 pounds boneless, skinless chicken thighs see note 1

 - 1 (15.5-ounce) can black beans drained and rinsed

-- Rice for serving see note 2
+- Cooked rice for serving, see note 2

 - 1 large avocado optional